 In recovery I have learned to speak up when I have something to say.
 When I was hurt by my small rural church’s good intentions, I didn’t have the courage to speak up.
 I felt like a victim.
 Before infertility, church was my refuge, but my heartache distorted the messages.
 With my codependent ears, all I heard I was to keep praying, keep believing, and keep quiet.
 Don’t make waves.
 Don’t speak up, argue or complain.

 I Didn’t Have A Support System

 My infertility was a heavily guarded secret.
 I was embarrassed to be infertile.
-I had my first of four infertility surgeries on a Friday afternoon before Mother's Day.
+On a Friday afternoon before Mother’s Day, I had my first of four infertility surgeries.
 I swore my boss to secrecy and told none of my coworkers.
 I didn’t tell my grandparents.
-I didn’t want to answer questions or give updates.
-Heartbroken, I couldn't speak about it without bawling.
+Mostly, I didn’t want to answer questions or give updates.
+Plus, I couldn’t speak about it without bawling.
 This was another example of my co-dependency.
 I isolated myself from any potential support system.
 Co-dependency taught me to rely on myself.
-I put up walls to stay safe.
-I quit trusting others.
-I expected disappointment.
-I told myself, “No one cares.”
+I put up walls to stay safe and quit trusting others.
+I expected disappointment and told myself, “No one cares.”
 At the time, I thought this eased my pain.
 Instead it magnified it.
 I was alone with my desperation to have a baby.

 Adoption And Recovery Brings Healing